PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/07-Conclusion.md

 Michael lives in Tulsa, OK with his wife and two children.
 Michael can be reached via his [LinkedIn profile](https://www.linkedin.com/in/mtpatt/) or by email at <michael.patterson@woodedparkstrategies.com>.

+# Contributors

+Additional contributions to this document were supplied by:

+* Mike Swearingen <purplewingsuitmike@gmail.com>